Stefan-Horst/MtG-Printer/README.md

 - Select a random creature card of a given mana value and print it
 - Print the Momir Vig Avatar card
 - Show relevant current card info on the display
+- 2 printing modes: complete card images or text with art image for better readability
 - Updates all relevant data when having internet connection
 - Allows for complete offline use after initial connection
 - Runs on low-end devices (Raspberry Pi 1 Model B)